 - Drivers can sign up to receive e-mail updates about work along the SR 522 corridor and other state highways in Snohomish County.

-We will replace the existing intersection at State Route 522 and Paradise Lake Road in Maltby, just north of Woodinville, with a new interchange.
+We will replace the existing intersection at State Route 522 and Paradise Lake Road in Maltby, just north of Woodinville, with an improved intersection.

 Why is WSDOT